Open Zooming Systems: Uniqueness of Equilibrium States: Introduction

 \section{Introduction}

-The theory of equilibrium states on dynamical systems was firstly developed by Sinai, Ruelle and Bowen in the sixties and seventies.
+The theory of equilibrium states in dynamical systems was first developed by Sinai, Ruelle and Bowen in the sixties and seventies.
 It was based on applications of techniques of Statistical Mechanics to smooth dynamics.
-Given a continuous map $f: M \to M$ on a compact metric space $M$ and a continuous potential $\phi : M \to \mathbb{R}$, an {\textit{equilibrium state}} is an invariant measure that satisfies a variational principle, that is, a measure $\mu$ such that
+The classical theory of equilibrium states is developed for continuous maps.
+Given a continuous map $f: M \to M$ on a compact metric space $M$ and a continuous potential $\phi : M \to \mathbb{R}$, an \textbf{\textit{equilibrium state}} is an invariant measure that satisfies a variational principle, that is, a measure $\mu$ such that

 where $\mathcal{M}_{f}(M)$ is the set of $f$-invariant probabilities on $M$ and $h_{\eta}(f)$ is the so-called metric entropy of $\eta$.